经常被问到的问题

 6. Tax Payments: Pay the necessary taxes, including transfer fees and specific business tax.
 These fees can vary depending on factors such as the property’s value, location, and the type of property.

-7. Transfer of Ownership: Once all the documentation is verified, both parties will sign the necessary paperwork to transfer ownership.
+7. 所有权转让: Once all the documentation is verified, both parties will sign the necessary paperwork to transfer ownership.
 The Land Office will then update the property title deed with the new owner’s information.

 8. Registration: The Land Office will officially register the transfer of ownership, updating the property’s records with the new owner’s details.